theNewDynamic/oregonsadventurecoast.com/content/blog/2017-03-21-how-to-plan-your-oregon-coast-spring-fishing-trip.md

 ---
+_schema: default
 title: How to Plan Your Oregon Coast Spring Fishing Trip
+draft: true
-date: 2017-03-21T21:11:10.000+00:00
+date: 2017-03-21T21:11:10Z
+description: >-
-description: "With such of range of prime fishing spots, it's no wonder Coos Bay, North Bend and Charleston area is an angler's dream come true!
+  With such of range of prime fishing spots, it's no wonder Coos Bay, North Bend and Charleston area is an angler's dream come true!
 Between the bay, ocean and 30+ lakes and rivers, you're all but guaranteed to enjoy a fishing trip worth bragging about this spring and summer.
-Here's a step-by-step guide to help you plan the ultimate fishing adventure this spring!\n\n"
+Here's a step-by-step guide to help you plan the ultimate fishing adventure this spring!
 tags:
   - Beaches
   - Coos Bay
   - Crabbing & Clamming
   - 'Fishing and Crabbing:'
   - Fishing
   - Crabbing & Clamming
   - kayak fishing
   - Oregon
   - Oregon Coast
   - Sunset Bay State Park
+categories:
+  - Fishing
+warning: true
 old_categories:
   - Fishing
   - Crabbing & Clamming
-image: ''
-warning: true
-categories:
-- Fishing

 ---
 With such of range of prime fishing spots, it’s no wonder Coos Bay, North Bend and Charleston area is an angler’s dream come true!
 Between the bay, ocean, and 30+ lakes and rivers, you’re all but guaranteed to enjoy a fishing trip worth bragging about this spring and summer.
 Here’s a step-by-step guide to help you plan the ultimate fishing adventure this spring!